 Iconic and not-so-iconic moments from the Revolutionary War come together in a dance-driven, rock musical by Dayna Hanson.
-Created with Dave Proscia and Peggy Piacenza, this ...
+Created with Dave Proscia and Peggy Piacenza, this work takes a layered,...
 More

 About this performance